Microsoft releases out-of-band KB5004327 update for Windows 10 to fix 0x80073D26 and 0x8007139F errors

 - Windows 10 users need to brace themselves for more irritating nags from Microsoft

-This update replaces a previous rather convoluted solution to the problem which Microsoft had previously published.
+This update replaces a rather convoluted solution to the problem which Microsoft had previously published.
 The initial workaround involved using a PowerShell script to repair gaming services, and was not something that many users felt comfortable doing.

 The company announced the availability of the update on Twitter: